 - Heat milk to lukewarm and add saffron.
 Keep it aside.

 - Heat is a heavy bottom pan in medium flame.
-Add both clarified butter and cooking oil.
+Add both ghee and vegetable oil.

 - Add chopped nuts and dry fruits.
 And fry them till it becomes golden brown.
 Then transfer the nuts to a plate and keep it aside.